-Emirates operates a huge number of fifth freedom routes, ranging from New York to Milan, to Rio de Janeiro to Sao Paulo, to Male to Colombo, to Bangkok to Hong Kong.
-The airline has just revealed plans to cut one of its longest standing fifth freedom flights, and I can’t say I’m surprised.
+Emirates operates a huge number of fifth freedom routes, ranging from New York to Milan, to Rio de Janeiro to Buenos Aires, to Male to Colombo, to Bangkok to Hong Kong.
+The airline has just formally cut one of its longest standing fifth freedom flights, and I can’t say I’m surprised.
+While we learned about Emirates’ plans to cut this route several months back, we now know when it will end.

 In this post: